 - you observed tightness in a specific area, you would stretch it;

-- if you noticed weakness in a certain area, you would strengthen it.
+- if you noticed weakness in a specific area, you would strengthen it.

 But these old-fashioned interventions don’t always solve the overall problem.

-Today, if you visit a physical therapist he or she will likely first observe you while you do basic movement patterns such as walking, squatting, or a forward bend.
-The therapist then tries to identify which of the basic movement patterns give you the most trouble or appear the least healthy and aligned.
+Today, if you visit a physical therapist, he or she will likely first observe you while you do basic movement patterns such as walking, squatting, or a forward bend:

-But now for the hard part (and this is why physical therapists have advanced educational degrees): to determine what are the specific culprits sponsoring discomfort or restricting those basic movement patterns.
+- The therapist attempts to determine the specific culprits sponsoring discomfort or restricting your basic movement patterns.

-For instance. you might think that squatting is awkward for you because your hip flexors are stiff.
+For instance. you might think squatting is awkward because your hip flexors are stiff.
 Yes, it might be your hip flexors, but it might also be your calves, your hamstring muscles, or that one of your abductors is tighter than the other.